mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Turbo Frames provide a convenient way to update specific parts of a page upon request, allowing us to focus on updating only the necessary content while keeping the rest of the page intact.

-Let us add a turbo frame to the styles page:
+Let us add a turbo frame that contains a link element to the bottom of the styles page, that is, to the view _views/styles/index.html.erb_:

 ```html
 <h1>Styles</h1>